maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

     p3:plot(x^3,[x,-2,2],[y,-3,3])
     ta:[[1,true,p1],[2,false,p2],[3,false,p2]]

-The actual CAS value of the answer returned will be the respective integer selected.
+The actual CAS value of the answer returned will be the respective integer selected (radio or dropdown) or list of integers (checkbox).
+The PRT can then be used to check the value of the integer (or list) as normal.

 For this reason you will probably want to switch off the validation feedback ``your last answer was...".

-The value of the integer can be tested in the PRT for correctness.
+Using a PRT is slight overkill, but it maintains the consitent internal design.

 ## Dealing with external images in MCQ ##